Sabrosa, Portugal: What to pack, what to wear, and when to go [2023]

 March

-If you visit Sabrosa during March, you might see that it is crisp.
+If you vacation in Sabrosa during March, you will probably find that it can be chilly.
 Temperatures tend to hover around the high 50s F (mid 10s C) during the day, while at night they can dip into the low 40s F (single digits C).
 Humidity is generally around 60 during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: